Flevy Management Insights Case Study

 For next steps, it is recommended to focus on scaling the use of data analytics and AI to further personalize the customer experience and optimize operational efficiency.
 Investing in advanced AI tools for predictive analytics could uncover new customer insights, driving innovation in product offerings and marketing strategies.
 Additionally, expanding the digital team's capabilities and fostering a culture of continuous learning and adaptation will be crucial in maintaining a competitive edge in the rapidly evolving E-commerce landscape.
 Lastly, regular reviews of cybersecurity protocols should be instituted to safeguard against evolving threats, ensuring customer trust is maintained.

-Source: E-Commerce Strategy for Cosmetic Brand in Competitive Market, Flevy Management Insights, 2024
+Source: Direct-to-Consumer Strategy for CPG Brand in North America, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.